Skip to contents

 Value

-a named list with the benchmarked series is returned
+A named list containing the benchmarked series

 Examples